LePetitBloc/walletd/README.md

 ### Prerequisites
 1. You must have a wallet installed and synced (on your local machine for instance), i.e. the **Control Wallet**.
-> This part is not covered here but you can find the appropriate instructions there https://github.com/Artax-Project/Artax/blob/master/doc/readme-qt.rst

-2. You must receive the required 2500 ARTX in a single transaction on your **Control Wallet** and wait for at least 1 confirmation.
+2. You must receive the *required number of tokens* for the **masternode** in a single transaction on your **Control Wallet** and wait for at least 1 confirmation.
-> **Note1:** If you already have the 2500 ARTX but it came from multiple transactions, you can send the 2500 ARTX to yourself.
+> **Note1:** If you already have the *required number of tokens* but it came from multiple transactions, you can send the *required number of tokens* to yourself.

-> **Note2:** Beware of the transaction cost of `0.000001` ARTX, you should own 2501 ARTX as a safety measure.
+> **Note2:** Beware of the transaction cost, you should own the *required number of tokens plus 1* as a safety measure.

 ### Setup the **Control Wallet**